openshift/openshift-origin-design/web-console/future-openshift/api-explorer/api-explorer.md

 * The explorer will have the following tabs:
   * **Schema**: A short description of the resource with a 'Learn more' link pointing to full documentation.
 Also includes a description of resource's elements.
   * **Samples**: If applicable, samples for the resources.
 If there are no samples, this tab is hidden.
+  * In future, the Access Review tab may also be surfaced in the side panel.
 * The explorer will be open by default.
 * Users can close the side panel by clicking the 'x'.
-The panel can be opened by clicking the floating 'View Explorer' link in the upper right hand corner of the page view.
+The panel can be opened by clicking the floating 'View API Explorer' link in the upper right hand corner of the page view.

 ### Create flow
+In this example, there are no samples so the Samples tab is hidden.
 ![pod schema](img/pod-schema.png)

 ![pod](img/pod.png)

 ### Edit flow
+In this example, there are samples so the tab is available.
 ![build config](img/buildconfig-schema.png)

 ![build config](img/buildconfig-samples.png)